 The stainless steel one is available for a higher price $699 with a sport loop or sport band, $749 with a Milanese ring, or $799 with a leather ring.
 The new titanium Apple Watch 5, in dark and light finishes, begins at $799 with a sports ring and increases to $899 with a leather loop.

 If the rumours are to be believed, the Watch will be once again released in a Ceramic white finish, starting at a cost of $1,299 with a sports ring and ending up at $1399 with a leather loop.

-New Nike models with additional bands, loops and faces will also be available.
-Same goes Hermes models, with noir leather bands and Space Black stainless steel cases.
+New Nike models with additional bands, loops, and faces will also be available.
+The same goes for Hermes models, with noir leather bands and Space Black stainless steel cases.
 However, Apple didn’t announce whether these models would be available in both cellular and GPS or GPS-only.